theupprooter/Keychains/README.md

 ## Advanced: The `KeyGuardian` ML Filter

+- ⚠️ This feature is unstable and may crash on some devices, works on some..

 For maximum accuracy, `keychains` integrates `KeyGuardian`, a sophisticated machine learning pipeline built on a DeBERTa model.

 **1. Install ML Dependencies:**